-Credits» Layout, button and content by seoulful (me) for my use only.
+Credits» Layout, background, button, and content by seoulful (me) for my use only.

 » Fan art linked to their creators.

 This layout was created in Firefox with a screen resolution of 1440x900.
-Firefox and Safari are ideal browsers to use while visiting here.
+Firefox, Chrome, and Safari are ideal browsers to use while visiting here.
 Please mail me if this layout does not work in your browser.